-Our primary goal was to assess the effects of predictive and random sequenced task-switching on working memory and attentional control processes by investigating the effects of task-switch sequencing on local and global switch costs, as previous studies investigating random switching have omitted this comparison (Altmann, 2007; Minear & Shah, 2008; Monsell et al., 2003).
-In doing so, we utilized the CVOE switch task, as it allowed for easy computation of each cost type while using a bivalent response stimulus.
-Participants first completed two pure blocks before completing two switch blocks, each containing alternating-runs and random switch sequences.
-Thus, pure blocks were compared to switch blocks when task switching utilized a predictive pattern and when switching occurred with no apparent pattern.
-Analyses of trial types allowed us to directly assess changes in task performance as functions of block type and switch sequence.
-First, we computed local switch costs as the difference between switch and non-switch trials occurring within the same block, which assessed changes in performance due task-reconfiguration processes.
+Our primary goal was to assess the effects of predictive and random presentation sequences on task-switching performance.
+In doing so, we investigated sequence effects on local and global switch costs, as previous studies investigating random switching have omitted this comparison (Altmann, 2007; Minear & Shah, 2008; Monsell et al., 2003).
+We utilized the CVOE switch task, as it allowed for easy computation of each cost type while using a bivalent response stimulus.
+Participants first completed two pure blocks before completing two switch blocks, which corresponded to the predictive and random switch sequences.
+Thus, pure blocks were compared to switch blocks when task switching utilized a perceivable pattern and when switching occurred with no apparent pattern.
+Analyses of trial types allowed us to directly assess changes in task performance as functions of block type and switch sequence, and additionally, allowed us to compute local and global switch costs, which provide insights regarding hypothesized working memory and attentional processes underlying task-switching performance.
+Specifically, we computed local switch costs as the difference between switch and non-switch trials occurring within the same block, which assessed changes in performance due to task-reconfiguration processes.
 Thus, local switch costs assessed declines in task performance due to retrieving the correct task-set.
-Next, global switch costs were derived by comparing performance on single task trials within pure blocks to non-switch trials within switch blocks.
+Separately, global switch costs were derived by comparing performance on single task trials within pure blocks to non-switch trials within switch blocks.
 Global switch costs, therefore, evaluated any performance changes due to maintaining multiple task-sets in working memory while completing the switch-task.

-Overall, participants produced fewer errors on pure trials than switch trials, a pattern consistent with previous CVOE studies (e.g., Huff et al., 2015; Tse et al., 2010).
-Importantly, for switch trials, no differences in error rates were detected as a function of presentation sequence.
+Consistent with our predictions, participants produced fewer errors on pure trials than switch trials, a pattern consistent with previous CVOE studies (e.g., Huff et al., 2015; Tse et al., 2010).
+However, for switch trials, no differences in error rates were detected as a function of presentation sequence.
 These patterns similarly extended to RTs, such that participants were faster at responding to pure trials relative to switch and non-switch trials.
 However, as with accuracy, RTs on switch trials did not differ between the predictive and random switch sequences.
-Thus, random switching did not reduce participant accuracy or response latencies.
+Thus, compared to predictive switching, random switching did not reduce participant accuracy or response latencies at the individual trial level.
+While this finding contrasts with our prediction that the greater difficulty of the random switch block would impair performance relative to predictive switching, we note that the degree of difficulty between the two switch patterns may have not have sufficiently differed, leading to similar levels of performance observed at the individual trial-level.
+Given that the present study did not directly assess participants’ perceptions of task difficulty, future research may wish to explore this notion.